Updated May 2018

 Please note the following:

 - If a contract is signed, the services provided under that contract are considered contracted services, even if they are provided under tariff or on a month-to-month basis.

 - Applicants and service providers must have a contract or legally binding agreement in place for contracted services before an FCC Form 471 is filed.

-- Eligible products and services that fall under the Internal Connections and Basic Maintenance of Internal Connections sections are usually provided under contract, not month-to-month or tariff arrangements.
+- Eligible products and services that fall under the Internal Connections and Basic Maintenance of Internal Connections service types are usually provided under contract, and not under month-to-month or tariff arrangements.